Gaspar Noé: Artistry

-Collaboration
+Collaborations

-Gaspar Noé and Lucile Hadžihalilović have repeatedly collaborated with each other on film projects.
+Gaspar Noé and Lucile Hadžihalilović have repeatedly collaborated with each other on film projects since 1987.
+In the early 1990s, Noé co-founded the production company Les Cinémas de la Zone with Hadžihalilović.
 Noé operated the camera and was the cinematographer for two short films directed by Hadžihalilović: La Bouche de Jean-Pierre (1996) and Good Boys Use Condoms (1998).
 Similarly, Hadžihalilović produced and edited Carne (1991), edited Seul contre tous (1998) and was credited as a writer on Enter the Void (2009).
 The creative collaboration is made clear in the comparable stylistic choices across these early films, most clearly the credit sequences and the marketing designs.
+In 2025, Noé will appear in Hadžihalilović's fourth feature film, The Ice Tower.

 Three of his films feature the character of a nameless butcher played by Philippe Nahon: Carne, I Stand Alone and, in a cameo, Irréversible.

+All of Noé's feature films are shot by cinematographer Benoît Debie.

-The music for two of his films, Irréversible and Climax, were composed by Thomas Bangalter.
+The music for Irréversible was composed by Thomas Bangalter.
+The latter also sent Gaspar Noé an unreleased song he made circa 1995 for Climax.
+The song was named Sangria in reference to the movie.

 In collaboration with Saint Laurent, he directed films Lux Æterna and Saint Laurent - Summer of ‘21.